-Most importantly, exam results exhibit that the test taker has displayed enough skill to earn a diploma.
+Passing the test exhibits a student’s competency to earn a diploma.
 The requirements for the GED vary by state.
-The most common prerequisites are that a student must be at least 16-years-old and not enrolled in high school.
+Two of the most common prerequisites are that a student must be at least 16 years old and not enrolled in high school.

 When it comes right down to it, earning a GED allows students to pass high school.
 The catch is that it doesn’t provide the same robust job opportunities high school diplomas do.
 This is a great reason to explore associate degrees further.

 Often, before enrolling in an associate degree program, you will be asked to sit for placement exams.
 These assessments help determine your existing knowledge in areas like math, reading and writing.
 Administrators use the results to place you in the proper course level for when classes start.

 As with bachelor’s degrees, there are multiple subsets of associate degrees.
 They are as follows: